 The word consistency gets thrown around quite a bit in football.
 On both offense and defense, the coaching staff stresses the importance of consistent play.
 Yet, for Northern Illinois' specialists, the term takes on a slightly different meaning.
 For them, consistency also means having three highly-experienced individuals handling three underappreciated jobs.

-2012: Sophomore kicker handled kickoff responsibilities in all 14 of the Huskies' games.
-Averaged 59.0 yards per kickoff attempt.
+2012: Averaged 59.0 yards per kickoff attempt.
 Surpassed a 60.0 per kick average in eight of NIU's 14 games.
 Ranked third in the MAC with 32 touchbacks.
-The Huskies finished fourth in conference in kickoff coverage at 41.3 net yards per kickoff.
-Recorded two tackles during the season on kickoff coverage, making one solo stop each against Army (9-15) and Toledo (11-14).
 Converted his only two PAT attempts in a victory against Central Michigan (9-29).
 Averaged a season-best 65.0 yards per kickoff in the Orange Bowl against Florida State (1-1).

-2011: Handled all kickoff duties for NIU as a true freshman.
-One of only four true freshmen to letter in 2011.
+2011: One of only four true freshmen to letter in 2011.
 Averaged 60.7 yards on 86 kickoffs with six touchbacks.
-In on six tackles, three solo.
 Averaged 60 yards or more per kickoff in eight games and exceeded 65 yards or more four times.
 Had a career-best 67.8-yard average on eight kickoffs with two touchbacks against Kent State (10-8).
-Posted a 64.0-yard gross average against Ohio (12-2) and Arkansas State (1-8).
-Kicked off six times for a 65.7-yard average and one touchback at Central Michigan (10-1).
-Successfully converted on two onside kick attempts against the Chippewas.
-Posted a 65.0-yard average on seven kickoffs at Kansas (9-10).
-Averaged 62.0 yards per kickoff and made three tackles at Bowling Green (11-8).
+Successfully executed two onside kicks at Central Michigan (10-1).
 Named NIU's co-Special Teams Player of the Week following the Eastern Michigan (11-25) game.

-High School: Played quarterback, defensive back, kicker, punter, punt returner, and kick returner both his junior and senior seasons at McFarland HS.
-Earned all-state recognition as a punter.
+High School: Earned all-state recognition as a punter as a senior.
 Finished his senior campaign with 1,359 yards and 15 touchdowns through the air, 1,089 yards and 14 touchdowns on the ground and kicked 40-of-44 PATs and three-of-five field goals.
 Booted a 54-yard field goal in the playoffs that ranks as the seventh-longest all-time in Wisconsin.
-Kicked 35 of his 64 kickoffs into the end zone and averaged 40.6 yards per punt.
-Recorded seven punts of 50 yards or longer with a long of 59.
 Named first-team all-conference as a kicker, punter, and defensive back in the last two years and at quarterback his senior year.
-Honored as the Wisconsin State Journal's 2010 All-Area Player of the Year.
-McFarland advanced to the playoffs each of his last three years.
-Selected to play in the Wisconsin Football Coaches' Association North-South All-Star game as a defensive back.
-The Spartans earned a share of the Northern Rock Valley Conference title each of those seasons and finished 10-2 in 2010.
+Named the Wisconsin State Journal's 2010 Area Player of the Year.